kavyaboompur/github-issue-ai-assistant/README.md

 ### Step 5: Start the Backend Server

-Note: The following command works the same in Windows Command Prompt, PowerShell, and most terminal environments, provided the virtual environment is activated.
+Note: The following command works the same in Windows Command Prompt, PowerShell, and most terminal environments, provided the virtual environment is activated. check backend folder cd backend dir if not found any dir... then give correct path

 python -m uvicorn backend.main:app --port 8000 --reload

+as you downloaded and extrated zip file it would be like this

+python -m uvicorn backend.backend.main:app --reload --port 8000

 Once running, the backend exposes a local API endpoint at `/analyze` on port 8000.